 - Where it is necessary as part of the SPAB’s statutory function as a consultee in the planning or faculty system or in its charitable role as an expert adviser to government, councils and dioceses on historic buildings at risk.

 If you want to contact us about your marketing preferences please contact email@example.com,uk or see the SPAB website for your membership database entry.
-If you have registered an online account via our website, you can change your preferences at any time using the ‘My account’ page [LINK when available].
+If you have registered an online account via our website, you can change your preferences at any time using the ‘My profile’ page.
 You can also unsubscribe from any of our email newsletters by clicking ‘unsubscribe’ at the bottom of the email.

 How we keep your information safe

 We understand the importance of security of your personal information and take appropriate steps to safeguard it.
 Carefully considered security measures are in place to protect the SPAB computer server from attack and to ensure banking information, such as direct debit forms, is stored securely.
 We ensure that only authorised staff, volunteers and contractors manage your information.
 No data transmission over the internet can however be guaranteed to be 100% secure.
 While we strive to safeguard your information, we cannot guarantee the security of any information you provide online and you do this at your own risk.

 - Volunteer organisers (in the case of regionally or nationally-based activities and events)

 - Third parties who provide services for us, for example companies providing subscription reminders or hosting databases.
 We select our third party service providers with care.
 We provide these third parties with only the information that is necessary to provide the service and we will have an agreement in place that requires them to operate with the same care over data protection as we do.